 Before the performance: there are several dining options in our on-site restaurants open two and a half hours before the performance.

 During the interval: The Long Bar will be serving Champagne, wine, non-alcoholic drinks, tea, coffee and mulled wine for chilly days.
-Avoid queuing for your interval drinks by ordering in advance online.
+You can avoid queuing for your interval drinks by ordering in advance online.
 Unlike the Festival there are no restaurant services during the interval.

 Make the most of your visit

 The Glyndebourne Shop also open two and half hours before performances and will remain open until after the curtain comes down.
-Our Christmas range, including Glyndebourne Christmas cards will be on sale during the Tour.
 All profits from the Glyndebourne Shop are fed directly back to Glyndebourne to support its opera productions and education programmes.

-We will also be exhibiting the ten shortlisted artworks from this year’s ‘deception’ themed Tour Art Competition in the Stalls Gallery.
+We will also be exhibiting the ten shortlisted artworks from this year’s Tour Art Competition in the Stalls Gallery.
 The winner’s artwork is featured on the cover of the Tour Programme Book.
 This year’s theme is ‘love and money’, find out more about the Tour Art Competition.